soarlab/paf/README.md

 # <a name="cav"></a> To CAV Artifact Evaluation Reviewers

 #### Reproduce the results from the (future) Motivation section
+*Note*: at the moment our accepted paper does not include a motivation section.
+The camera-ready submission is going to include one, with this exact experiment.
 From the home directory of PAF, please run

 ``` ./CAV_Table_1 ```